mchoimis/-/README.md

-# shc
+# sdii-shcard
-This is an individual repo for work-related project
+This is an individual repo for work-related stuff